 Release Management with Structure

-With Structure, you can track all the issues for upcoming releases – even if they're from different projects – and visualize all the data you need to track on a single screen.
+With Structure, you can track all the work items for upcoming releases – even if they're from different projects – and visualize all the data you need to track on a single screen.

 Step 1: Build a Release Management Structure